-This activity works well early in a lesson when students are actively learning a new skill or as a review.
-The discussion and collaboration in the small groups enhance the students’ learning.
+This activity works well in the middle of a lesson while students are actively practicing a new skill or can be used as a review.

 This purchase is for one teacher only.